A Quantum Gate Architecture via Teleportation and Entanglement: Introduction

 In the QGATE architecture, only Clifford operations are applied to the logical qubits, while the ancilla qubits are also subject to non-Clifford gates.
 This is a generalisation of the single coupling operation considered in ancilla-driven quantum computation~\cite{bravyi2005universal, anders2010ancilla, anders2012ancilla}, and an important improvement for maintaining the logical register since Clifford operations are comparatively easier to implement~\cite{roffe2019quantum,litinski2022active,horsman2012surface,chatterjee2025lattice}.
 Implementing non-Clifford operations fault-tolerantly requires more complicated processes~\cite{eastin2009restrictions,roffe2019quantum,litinski2022active,horsman2012surface,chatterjee2025lattice}, such as teleportation and magic state distillation~\cite{ross2016optimal,campbell2017unifying}.
 By localising these non-Clifford rotations to the QGATE ancilla register, we simplify the required capabilities of the logical qubits in the data register.
 Furthermore, QGATE generates entanglement only as required, in a similar manner to the active volume approach~\cite{litinski2022active,caesura2025faster}, but in this case only ever between a logical qubit and a QGATE ancilla.
 This again simplifies the requirements.

-This paper is organised as follows: In section~\ref{sec:qgate} we introduce QGATE and demonstrate how it may be used to efficiently construct unitary evolutions generated by multi-qubit Pauli strings and general numerical Hamiltonians.
-In section~\ref{sec:examples} we study two examples of popular future applications of quantum computing in computational fluid dynamics and quantum chemistry.
+This paper is organised as follows: In section~\ref{sec:qgate} we introduce the foundational primitive of the QGATE approach, i.e., the direct implementation of arbitrary multi-qubit Pauli gates.
+We build upon this primitive in Sec.~\ref{sec:qgateUnitary} to construct unitary evolutions following different encoding and decomposition methods, including QGATE's novel implementation of Pauli decomposition and a rule-based arbitrary Hamiltonian encoding.
+In section~\ref{sec:examples} we study two examples of popular future applications of quantum computing in computational fluid dynamics and quantum chemistry with the aim of confirming QGATE in a tractable setting.
 We outline our proposed modular photonic architecture for implementing QGATE and present error thresholds in section~\ref{sec:photonic_architecture}.